localstack/docs/content/en/user-guide/aws/kinesisanalyticsv2/index.md

 ## CloudWatch Logging

-LocalStack MSAF supports [CloudWatch Logs integration](https://docs.aws.amazon.com/managed-flink/latest/java/cloudwatch-logs.html) to help monitor the Flink cluster for application events or configuration problems.
+LocalStack MSF supports [CloudWatch Logs integration](https://docs.aws.amazon.com/managed-flink/latest/java/cloudwatch-logs.html) to help monitor the Flink cluster for application events or configuration problems.
 The logging option can be added at the time of creating the Flink application using the [CreateApplication](https://docs.aws.amazon.com/managed-flink/latest/apiv2/API_CreateApplication.html) operation.
 Logging options can also be managed at a later point using the [AddApplicationCloudWatchLoggingOption](https://docs.aws.amazon.com/managed-flink/latest/apiv2/API_AddApplicationCloudWatchLoggingOption.html) and [DeleteApplicationCloudWatchLoggingOption](https://docs.aws.amazon.com/managed-flink/latest/apiv2/API_DeleteApplicationCloudWatchLoggingOption.html) operations.